1. Ship the 100 Tees Needed to Fund the Keeep It Up Contest

 No praise, no applause, just the satisfaction of knowing that today what beckoned to be done was done, and that tomorrow brings with it yet another golden opportunity to do the same.

-That sense of satisfaction, that inherent feeling that comes from what is affectionately referred to as the unadorned art of is what floats our boat here at Ingzig.
-At the same time, it's no secret that resources are an equal and essential part of sustaining those efforts, resources that at times can be beyond one's own means.
+That sense of satisfaction, that inherent feeling that comes from what I personally and affectionately have come to know as the unadorned art of is what Ingzig is all about.
+Of course as we all well know resources are an essential part of sustaining those efforts, resources that at times can be beyond one's own means.

 Hence the where each month one deserving winner will be awarded $100.
 Granted 100 bucks isn't much these days, but hey, we're just getting started.
 Besides, sometimes it doesn't take much.
 A new pair of running shoes or a fresh set of guitar strings.
 A bolt of fabric or a plunge router.
 How about a mouthwatering meal for two at your favorite local bar and grill?
 Why not?
 After all, you've earned it.

-In the words of English writer Samuel Johnson, "People often need to be reminded more than they need to be instructed," and here at Ingzig we're of the ironclad opinion that it's these unsung individuals, who along with their unbending commitment to their chosen craft, invariably remind us all of just what a little stick-to-it-tiveness can achieve.
+In the words of English writer Samuel Johnson, "People often need to be reminded more than they need to be instructed," and here at Ingzig the ironclad opinion is that it is these unsung individuals, who along with their unbending commitment to their chosen craft, invariably remind us all of just what a little stick-to-it-tiveness can achieve.

-And for that, we'd kindly like to show our appreciation.
+And for that, we'd kindly like to show a little appreciation.

-Please note this is not a charity, but rather, a tribute, a sincere thank you, one we hope will further encourage those who are doing what it takes to, "Keeep It Up" and in turn inspire a few others to do the same.
+Please note this is not a charity, but rather, a tribute, a sincere thank you, one that will hopefully further encourage those who are doing what it takes to, "Keeep It Up" and in turn inspire a few others to do the same.

 Thanks for your support.